8 Great Contact Form Examples from Real Online Businesses (+ Templates)

 Before we get into the real contact form examples, let's take a quick detour and talk about what makes a great contact form.
 This detour will set the stage before we discuss what each contact form example brings to the table in the next section.

-There are two basic approaches to handling this scenario:
+There are two basic approaches to handling this scenario.

-1. Dropdown menu.
 Create a simple, generic form with a dropdown list of query types to let visitors indicate what their message is about.
 The form fields will remain the same regardless of the query, but it will make it easier for you to sort through incoming messages.

 The latter approach is a bit more complex because it requires you to use skip logic and branching.
 However, it also provides you with more flexibility when creating the form and lets you collect information with higher precision.